Springboard: Heights of springboards

 Springboards are usually located either 1.0 or 3.0 m above the water surface.
 It is very seldom that one is mounted at a height other than these two standard heights.

-Historical heights of springboards

 Before around 1960, springboards, usually made of wood, were located at heights of either 3 m, or 6 m above the water.
 American artist Norman Rockwell's painting titled Boy on High Dive (1947) shows a boy (Rockwel's youngest son, Peter) peering over a typical wooden springboard of the early 20th century era at the 20 feet height.

 Home springboards

 After an incident in Washington in 1993, most US and other pool builders are reluctant to equip a residential swimming pool with a diving springboard so home diving pools are much less common these days.
 In the incident, 14-year-old Shawn Meneely made a "suicide dive" (holding his hands at his sides, so that his head hit the bottom first) in a private swimming pool and was seriously injured and became a tetraplegic.
 The lawyers for the family, Jan Eric Peterson and Fred Zeder, successfully sued the diving board manufacturer, the pool builder, and the National Spa and Pool Institute (NSPI) over the inappropriate depth of the pool.

 The NSPI had specified a minimum depth of 7 ft 6 in which proved to be insufficient in the above case.
 The pool into which Meneely dived was not constructed to the published standards.
 The standards had changed after the diving board was installed on the non-compliant pool by the homeowner.
 But the courts held that the pool "was close enough" to the standards to hold NSPI liable.
 The multimillion-dollar lawsuit was eventually resolved in 2001 for US$6.6 million ($8 million after interest was added) in favor of the plaintiff.
 The NSPI was held to be liable, and was financially strained by the case.
 It filed twice for Chapter 11 bankruptcy protection and was successfully reorganized into a new swimming pool industry association.